-Table 3-55: MSR Determinations for L-100 Countywide Streetlighting
+Table 3-54: MSR Determinations for L-100 Countywide Streetlighting

-Topic and Performance Measures De etermination

-Growth and Population for the affected area.
-The current population within the L-100 service area i

-• Is the existing population estimated?
-178,527 as of 2020.92 This is a Countywide CSA with growth ~

-• Is the projected future growth estimated? and population change along with the overall County -

-ontra Costa County

-approximately 1,088

-om the 2023 popu s based on a

-lculated CAGR of a

-Location and characteristics of any disadvantaged 100's SOI does cont -

-unincorporated communities within or contiguous to thel Island, North

-the sphere of influence. ne Hill.93 These se -

-nder the Miscellane

-rvice Review (201

-D latively unchanged

-Present and planned capacity of public facilities, ontra Costa is in the

-adequacy of public services, and infrastructure needs aster plan which in thts, evaluation of

-or deficiencies, including needs or deficiencies related to sewers, municipal and industrial water, and tht design standard

-structural fire protection in any disadvantaged, Capital Improveme

-unincorporated communities within or contiguous to thting system.
-The

-the sphere of influence. r this project is cur

-• Does the agency have a CIP? rsue an LED lightin

-• Are local hazards identified? ase of the project

-rrent lighting defici ,

-Financial ability of agencies to provide services.
-Rates:

-Has the agency prepared a rate study?
-CSA L-100's service charges are apportioned to ensure costs

-• Do revenues exceed expenditures? are borne only by properties receiving direct benefit, like

-eration, maintenan

-tending beyond its

-arges are calculated

-DU) factor, which n

-single-family reside

-oo EDU).
-This struc

-stribution of costs a 23-24 charge was \$1 types.
-The FY

-20. 123-24 Charge was \$1 4.94 pei E DU.

-I J TI !
-EDII- " FY 23-24

-Land use Unit # EDUs# Charge

-- Single Family 1.00 1.00 \$14.94

-Condominiums 1.00 0.50 \$7.47

-10 unit 10.00 5.00 \$74.70

-Apartment 10.00 5.00

-30 unit 30.00 7.00 \$104.58

-Apartment J 75
+Topic and Performance Measures D etermination Growth and Population for the affected area. he current populati • Is the existing population estimated?
+178,527 as of 2020.
+99 This is a Countywide 0 • Is the projected future growth estimated? nd population char - 1 ontra Costa County approximately 1,088 om the 2023 popu s based on a lculated CAGR of a Location and characteristics of any disadvantaged 100's SOI does conta • unincorporated communities within or contiguous to ethel Island, North the sphere of influence. ine Hill.100 These so nder the Miscellane ervice Review (201 D latively unchanged Present and planned capacity of public facilities, ontra Costa is in t adequacy of public services, and infrastructure needs aster plan which in or deficiencies, including needs or deficiencies related ghts, evaluation of to sewers, municipal and industrial water, and ght design standard Capital Improveme structural fire protection in any disadvantaged, unincorporated communities within or contiguous to ghting system.
+The the sphere of influence. r this project is cur • Does the agency have a CIP? arsue an LED lightin • Are local hazards identified? nase of the project The focus nazuras racinina. irrent lighting defici cupitor rre jects to repuir Financial ability of agencies to provide services. ates: • Has the agency prepared a rate study?
+SA L-100's service ch arges are a apportioned to ensure costs • Do revenues exceed expenditures? e borne only by pr • operation, maintenance, and capital replacement, without ex tending beyond its boundari es.
+The serv rice CSA L-100 narges are calculated EDU) factor, which n single-family reside .oo EDU).
+This struc stribution of costs a types.
+The FY 20 023-24 charge was \$1 4.94 per E DU.
+EDII " FY 23-24 Land use Unit # EDUs# Charge Single Family 1.00 1.00 \$14.94 Condominiums 1.00 0.50 \$7.47 10 unit 10.00 5.00 \$74.70 Apartment 10.00 5.00 30 unit 30.00 7.00 \$104.58 Apartment J 7 5